KevinPigney/The-Operators/README.md

 - hashcheck_gui.py

 ### 3. Run Hashcheck
-Double-clicking on the hashcheck_gui.py file will run HashCheck, you will see a command prompt window open, and shortly after that, HashCheck's user friendly interface will open!
+Double-clicking on the hashcheck_gui.py file will run HashCheck.
+You will see a command prompt window open, and shortly after that, HashCheck's user-friendly interface will appear!

 ## How to Use HashCheck
 Creating a Baseline: